SAP/code-pal-for-abap/docs/checks/message-easy-to-find.md

 ### What is the Intent of the Check?

-Based on the [Clean ABAP](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#make-messages-easy-to-find), it searches for messages classes in which you cannot find if you run a where-used search in the transaction `SE91`.
+Based on the [Clean ABAP](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#make-messages-easy-to-find), it searches for the `MESSAGE` statement that cannot be detected if you run a where-used search in the transaction `SE91`.

-:bulb: `sy-msgid` and `sy-msgno` are exempt.
-:bulb: `MESSAGE` in the `catch` block is exempt.
-:bulb: Hardcoded `MESSAGE` is exempt.
-:bulb: Text Elements are exempt.

 ### How to solve the issue?